RickyRomero/lens/README.md

 ## How to configure the SSIM levels

 They're in `lib/cache.js`.
-I decided on the levels in that file through ABX testing of about 130 images, so you might not want to mess with this unless you do the same.
+I decided on the levels in that file through testing about 220 images, so you might not want to mess with this unless you do the same.
 (Using `abx.html` and some elbow grease...)

 ## How to run